-- public: Public and protected members of the base class remain the same in the derived class. - protected: Public and protected members of the base class become protected in the derived class. - private: Public and protected members of the base class become private in the derived class.
+- public inheritance: The public and protected members of the base class retain their access levels in the derived class. - protected inheritance: The public and protected members of the base class become protected in the derived class. - private inheritance: The public and protected members of the base class become private in the derived class.